christianbundy/http-ssb/README.md

 unset IFS
 ```

+This takes like 2.5 minutes to add all of my messages to the database.
+It could
+probably be faster with some way to add messages in a batch.

 Database is not persistent, but it could be.
 You just have to pass all of the
 existing messages through SSB-Validate again so that it has the correct state.